 When, on the 4th August 1914, Britain declared war on Germany, Lindsay thought himself, at 38, too old to be called up, and was disgusted when he was proved wrong [Sellin, p.
 17].
 If he hated the drudgery of office work, being a soldier was some sort of Hell:

-After a course of years, every soldier acquires more or less insanity; the result of his moral training.
+After a course of years, every soldier acquires more or less insanity; the result of his moral training.— Philosophical Notes, #456

 But these years were to be a turning point in his life.
-In 1915, his brother Alexander died (of illness, not involvement in the war) [details from Alexander Lindsay's death certificate].
-A "hard-living journalist", Alexander had tarnished the family name by dallying with married women, something David seriously disapproved of [Pick, p.
-7].
-Nevertheless, Alexander's death certificate lists David as being present at his brother's death-bed.
+In 1915, his brother Alexander died (of illness, not involvement in the war) [details from Alexander Lindsay’s death certificate].
+A “hard-living journalist”, Alexander had tarnished the family name by dallying with married women, something David seriously disapproved of [Pick, p.
+7], and bankruptcy [see my article on Alexander Lindsay in the Midlands.].
+Nevertheless, Alexander’s death certificate lists David as being present at his brother’s death-bed.
 No doubt this must have led David to consider his own mortality.
-(Bernard Sellin mentions a family liver ailment the brothers shared, though this isn't mentioned by J B Pick.)
-In addition, not having to live anymore constrained by the disapproval of his brother's wild life may have freed David's own sense of possibilities, particularly with regard to both writing (Alexander had had a brief career as a novelist — see the notes page on him) and women.
+(Bernard Sellin mentions a family liver ailment the brothers shared, though this isn’t mentioned by J B Pick.)
+In addition, not having to live anymore constrained by the disapproval of his brother’s wild life may have freed David’s own sense of possibilities, particularly with regard to both writing (Alexander had had a brief career as a novelist — see the notes page on him) and women.